Since v17.0.0,v16.12.0 - Check

 pause

-method that is advisory only, thereadable.wrap()
+method that is advisory only, the

-method can be used to create a Readable
+method can be used to create

-that uses the old stream as its data source.
+stream that uses the old stream as

 It will rarely be necessary to use